ngjunsiang/laymansguide-src/season4/issue041/issue041.md

 **Previously:** 8 bits comprise 1 byte.
 Humans count bytes in multiples of thousands, while computers count bytes in multiples of 1,024.

-It’s still difficult to wrap out minds around how computers do everything with exactly two symbols: 0 and 1.
+It’s still difficult to wrap our minds around how computers do everything with exactly two symbols: 0 and 1.
 Let’s start simple: How do computers represent text?

+The simple answer is that text can be represented as numbers.
+In the simplest scheme we know of, A=1, B=2, C=3, and so on.
+A computer does something more complicated, it keeps a table of characters and the numbers that represent them, in an **encoding table**.
+One encoding that is commonly used for plain text is known as the American Standard Code for Information Interchange, or ASCII table.

 ## Some ASCII background and history